 On 03/22/2018 GREGORY A JOHNSON filed a Personal Injury - Other Personal Injury lawsuit against CITY OF LOS ANGELES.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judge overseeing this case is STEPHEN I. GOORVITCH.
+The Judges overseeing this case are STEPHEN I. GOORVITCH and MICHAEL E. WHITAKER.
 The case status is Pending - Other Pending.

 Pending - Other Pending